-Nonetheless fifteen of the last nineteen runnings of the race have been won by horses aged three, giving them a strike rate of 77%.
-The last five year old winner was Tony Bin in 1998, whilst the last four year old to triumph was Solemia in 2012.
+Sixteen of the last twenty runnings of the race have been won by horses aged three, giving them a strike rate of 77%.
+The last five year old winner of the race was Marienbard in 2002, whilst the last four year old to triumph was Solemia in 2012.

 Four year olds have won fourteen of the last forty one runnings of the race,

 The domination of three year olds in the Prix De L Arc De Triomphe can be partly atrributed to the fact that they get a significant weight allowance compared with the older horses that run in the race.
 Three year old fillies are asked to race of only 8-8, whilst three year old colts are asked to carry 8-11.
 This compares with older fillies who are asked to race off 9-2, with the older colts on 9-5.